Susan MacDonald had already written and published one book when she emailed me for support to answer the question, “How do I finish my book?”

 I encourage you to try the writing productivity tips I shared above.
 And as an update to this post, I was contacted by “Daily Writing Tips” a few months after writing this to share some of their list of 20 excellent productivity tips, including, “Keep a notebook” and “Don’t wait for inspiration.”
 You can read all their 20 tips here.

-And feel free to share your writing productivity tips as a comment below.
+Feel free to share your writing productivity tips as a comment below.
+What do you do to cultivate a state of creative flow?

 In addition, look for confirmation in your daily life that you are on the right path.
 Use this to motivate you and inspire you to move forward.